etal/cnvkit/doc/pipeline.rst

 The "threshold" method simply applies fixed log2 ratio cutoff values for each integer copy number state.
+This method therefore does not require the tumor cell fraction or purity to be specified.
+In the output, the values in the log2 column are still log2-transformed and relative to the reference ploidy (by default: diploid autosomes, haploid Y or X/Y depending on reference gender).
+The segment log2 values are simply rounded to what they would be if the estimated copy number were an integer -- e.g. a neutral diploid state is represented as 0.0, and a copy number of 3 on a diploid chromosome is represented as 0.58.

-This method therefore does not require the tumor cell fraction or purity to be known.
-The default cutoffs are reasonable for a tumor sample with purity of at least 40% or so.
+The default threshold values are reasonable for a tumor sample with purity of at least 40% or so.
 For germline samples, the ``-t`` values shown above may yield more accurate calls.

 The thresholds work like: